What Does it Take to Be a Surveyor?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-There were about 44,800 jobs for Surveyor in 2016 (in the United States).
+In the United States, there were 44,800 jobs for Surveyor in 2016.
 New jobs are being produced at a rate of 11.2% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Surveyor by 2026.
-There will be an estimated 3,800 positions for Surveyor per year.
+Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.

 The states with the most job growth for Surveyor are Utah, Florida, and North Dakota.
 Watch out if you plan on working in Vermont, Washington, or Maine.
 These states have the worst job growth for this type of profession.

 Surveyors make between $35,160 and $102,220 a year.

 Surveyors who work in California, Washington, or Nevada, make the highest salaries.

 Below is a list of the median annual salaries for Surveyors in different U.S. states.